Thank-god19/webpack-preprocessor/README.md

 Webpack plugin for preprocessor support

-This project is based on the webpack-strip-block project by jballant
+This project is my first attempt at making a webpack loader and is based on the webpack-strip-block project by jballant
 <a href="https://github.com/jballant/webpack-strip-block">webpack-strip-block</a>

 ###Example: